Tim-Jackins/vscode-arduino-example/README.md

 # Vscode Arduino Example

-> What a cool system.
+> What a cool IDE!

 The most important part to be noted is the `includePath` variable in the [./.vscode/c_cpp_properties.json](./.vscode/c_cpp_properties.json) file.
 In order to allow Microsofts C/C++ extension not throw bogus errors you need the following paths included: